JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 # Search API for job adds - getting started

-The aim of this text is to walk you through what you're seeing in the Swagger UI at https://open-api.dev.services.jtech.se/ to give you a bit of orientation on what can be done with the Job Search API.
-If you are just looking for a way to fetch all the ads please use our [bulk load API] https://bulk-api.dev.services.jtech.se
+The aim of this text is to walk you through what you're seeing in the Swagger UI at [open-API](https://open-api.dev.services.jtech.se/) to give you a bit of orientation on what can be done with the Job Search API.
+If you are just looking for a way to fetch all the ads please use our [bulk-API](https://bulk-api.dev.services.jtech.se)
 This API is intended for user search not downloading all the job ads.
 We may invalidate your API Keys if you make excessive amounts of calls that that dont fit the intended purpose of this API.

 A bad practice typically means searching for every job of every region every five minutes.